Macron: Putin told him Russia won't escalate Ukraine crisis

-According to the French president, Putin also said there won’t be any Russian “permanent (military) base” or “deployment” in Belarus, where Russia had sent a large amount of troops for major war games that are about to kick off.
+According to the French president, Putin also said there won’t be any Russian “permanent (military) base” or “deployment” in Belarus, where Russia had sent a large number of troops for war games.

-Peskov said withdrawing Russian troops from Belarus after the war games was the plan all along.
+Peskov said withdrawing Russian troops from Belarus after the maneuvers was the plan all along.

-Macron said both Putin and Zelenskyy confirmed to him that they were willing to implement the so-called Minsk agreements aimed at ending the separatist conflict in the eastern Ukraine.
-The 2015 peace deal is “the only path allowing to build peace ... and find a sustainable political solution.”

-Macron said the presidential advisers of France, Germany, Russia and Ukraine will meet Thursday in Berlin to discuss the next steps.
-Dialogue is the only way to ease tensions, yet “It will take time to get results,” he said.
+Zelenskyy said he would welcome concrete steps from Putin for de-escalation, adding he didn’t “trust words in general.”

+“We have a common view with President Macron on threats and challenges to the security of Ukraine, of the whole of Europe, of the world in general,” Zelenskyy said.

+He said France was giving 1.2 billion euros ($1.3 billion) in financial aid to Ukraine and helping restore infrastructure in the war-ravaged east of the country.

-Western leaders in recent weeks have engaged in multiple rounds of diplomacy in the hope of de-escalating the tensions and preventing an attack.
-High-level talks have taken place against the backdrop of military drills in Russia and Belarus.
-On Tuesday, Russia's Defense Ministry said six large landing ships were moving from the Mediterranean to the Black Sea for exercises.
+Western leaders in recent weeks have engaged in high-level talks, and more are planned amid the backdrop of military drills in Russia and Belarus.
+On Tuesday, Russia's Defense Ministry said six large warships were moving from the Mediterranean to the Black Sea for exercises.

-Macron said he did not expect Putin to make any “gestures” on Monday, saying his objective was to “prevent an escalation and open new perspectives. ...
+Macron said he had not expected Putin to make any “gestures” Monday, saying his objective was to “prevent an escalation and open new perspectives. ...
 That objective is met.”

-Macron said Putin “set a collective trap” when he initiated the exchange of written documents with the U.S. Moscow submitted its demands to Washington in the form of draft agreements that were released to the public, and insisted on a written response, which was leaked to the press.
+Macron said Putin “set a collective trap” by initiating the exchange of documents with the U.S. Moscow submitted its demands to Washington in the form of draft agreements that were made public, and insisted on a written response, which was then leaked.

-“In the history of diplomacy, there was never a crisis that has been settled by exchanges of letters which are to be made public afterward,” he said, adding that is why he decided to travel to Moscow for direct talks.
+“In the history of diplomacy, there was never a crisis that has been settled by exchanges of letters which are to be made public afterward,” he said, adding that's why he decided to go to Moscow for direct talks.

-NATO, U.S. and European leaders flatly reject the demands that they say challenge NATO’s core principles, like shutting the door to Ukraine or other countries that might seek membership; but they have offered to talk about other Russian security concerns in Europe.
+NATO, U.S. and European leaders reject the demands that they say challenge NATO’s core principles, like shutting the door to Ukraine or other countries that might seek membership; but they have offered to discuss other Russian security concerns in Europe.

-Putin warned that Ukraine membership in NATO could trigger a war between Russia and the alliance should Kyiv move to retake the Crimean Peninsula, which Moscow annexed in 2014.
-In that case, he said, European countries would be drawn into a military conflict with Russia where "there will be no winners.”

-U.S. President Joe Biden has said that any prospect of Ukraine entering NATO “in the near term is not very likely,” but he and other NATO member nations and NATO itself refuse to rule out Ukraine’s entry into the alliance at a future date.
+U.S. President Joe Biden has said any prospect of Ukraine entering NATO “in the near term is not very likely,” but he and other alliance members and NATO itself refuse to rule out Ukraine’s future entry.

-Biden met in Washington on Monday with German Chancellor Olaf Scholz, who also will travel to Kyiv and Moscow on Feb.
+Biden met Monday with German Chancellor Olaf Scholz, who also will travel to Kyiv and Moscow on Feb.
 14-15.

-Biden vowed that the Nord Stream 2 Russia-to-Germany gas pipeline, which has been completed but is not yet operating, will be blocked "if Russia invades, that means tanks and troops crossing the border of Ukraine again."
-Halting the pipeline's operation would hurt Russia economically but also cause supply problems for Germany.
+They threatened Russia with grave consequences if it invaded, and Biden vowed that the Nord Stream 2 Russia-to-Germany gas pipeline, which has been completed but is not yet operating, will be blocked.
+Such a move would hurt Russia economically but also cause energy supply problems for Germany.

-Scholz warned Moscow that “a lot more could happen than they’ve perhaps calculated with themselves” in case of an invasion.

-British Prime Minister Boris Johnson warned Russia that an invasion of Ukraine will only make NATO stronger, but said he still believes “principled and determined diplomacy” could defuse the crisis.

 Johnson said he was considering dispatching RAF Typhoon fighters and Royal Navy warships to southeastern Europe.
 Britain said Monday it is sending 350 troops to Poland to bolster NATO's eastern flank.
 It already has sent anti-tank weapons to Ukraine.

-More than 100 U.S. military personnel have arrived in Romania ahead of a deployment of about 1,000 NATO troops expected in the country in the coming days, Romania’s Defense Minister Vasile Dincu said, adding that “it won’t be long before the rest of the troops arrive.”
+More than 100 U.S. military personnel arrived in Romania ahead of a deployment of about 1,000 NATO troops expected in the country in the coming days, Romania’s Defense Minister Vasile Dincu said.

 U.S. officials have said that about 1,000 alliance troops will be sent from Germany to Romania, a NATO member since 2004.
 Romania borders Ukraine to the north.
 About 1,700 U.S. soldiers from the 82nd Airborne are also going to Poland.